nholloh/esphome-remote-action/README.md

 # ESPHome Remote Action

-ESPHome Remote Action enables one ESPHome node to query state and trigger actions on another node via the built-in web server REST API, without routing requests through Home Assistant.
+ESPHome Remote Action enables one ESPHome node to query state from and trigger actions on another node via the built-in web server REST API, without routing requests through Home Assistant.
+It is a workaround for not being able to use the native API for node to node communication.

 ## When to use this

 When you…

+- Want to avoid routing everything via Home Assistant (increasing fault tolerance should Home Assistant not respond)
-- Don’t mind a latency of up to ~1 second before triggering
+- Don’t mind a latency of up to ~1 second.
+- Don't care about encryption or SSL validation for the actions triggered.
-- Prefer not to set up a UDP-based solution (since it is a lot more repetitive work on target and source device)
+- Prefer not to set up a UDP-based solution (since it is a lot more repetitive work on target and source device).
-- Want to avoid routing everything via Home Assistant (thus eliminating a potential point of failure)

 ## Minimal setup